-Both the Bonnie Gull Seafood Shack in Fitzrovia have fish and chips on the menu — beer battered North Sea haddock and beef dripping chunky chips, to be exact.
+The Bonnie Gull Seafood Shack in Fitzrovia has fish and chips on the menu — beer battered North Sea haddock and beef dripping chunky chips, to be exact.
 The batter is made using a Japanese tempura mix making it seriously crispy, while we found the fish within to be firm, meaty and moist.
 Homemade ketchup and mushy peas are final flourishes, while the seaside-style decor sets the scene perfectly.

 Fish Central, 49-151 Central Street, EC1V 8AP